 Frequently Asked Questions

-When we search on Google, there are many topics about the Battle of Mactan (Batalla de Mactan) that are often in the list of frequently asked questions.
-Much of the details about this event can be found in the historical overview of this project and in the special article written by Dr. Danilo Madrid Gerona for the Foundation: https://www.sulugardenfoundation.org/wp-content/uploads/2020/10/Gerona-Battle-of-Mactan-for-Miagao-with-foreword-from-JRM-and-for-Web-FINAL.pdf
+When we search on Google, there are many topics about the Battle of Mactan (Batalla de Mactan) that are often on the list of frequently asked questions.
+Much of the details about this event can be found in the historical overview of this project and the special article written by Dr. Danilo Madrid Gerona for the Foundation: https://sulugardenfoundation.org/wp-content/uploads/2020/10/Gerona-Battle-of-Mactan-for-Miagao-with-foreword-from-JRM-and-for-Web-FINAL.pdf

 However, here are some quick answers for students and those who wished to know specific aspects of that battle.